salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ### Caching

 #### For static components, i.e. components declared in template directly using its selector
-Since it is uncommon for event listeners to change after the start of Owner component's intial render, We can cache them to improve performance.
-Note that this is same as how `onevent` on template works currently.
+Since it is uncommon for event listeners to change after the start of the owner component's intial render, We can cache them to improve performance.
+Note that this is same as how `onevent` in template HTML works currently.
 For consumers, the implication of this would be that any changes made to the object passed to `lwc:on` after the first `connectedCallback` of owner component would cause no effect.

 #### For dynamic components, i.e. components created using `lwc:component` directive
 Since it is uncommon for event listeners to change if the constructor passed to `lwc:is` doesn't change, We can skip patching of event listeners if the element doesn't change.
 For consumers, the implication of this would be that after the first `connectedCallback` of owner component, any changes made to the object passed to `lwc:on` would cause no effect until the constructor passed to `lwc:is` itself is changed.